samjwill/vim-auto-nohlsearch/README.md

 # Settings

 For options see the `doc/` folder, or, after installation, run `:help vim-auto-nohlsearch`.

+# Limitations

+This plugin hooks into the default keybindings for searches.
+If these have been remapped, the plugin may not behave as expected.